Top 13 Fun Bar Mitzvah Games

 Host a dance competition on the dance floor for your guests to show their best moves.
 You can either have the Bat/Bar Mitzvah be the judge, or you can have the crowd cheer for who they think deserves to win.
 For more variety, you can have different categories on how the dances will be judged such as funniest, most creative, most elegant, or whatever you want!
 Have a variety of songs that guests can dance to.
 Mix it up with faster and slower-paced songs in order to see what your guests come up with.

 Bar Mitzvah Games: Team Games

 Gather all of the players that want to participate on the dance floor and have them hold hands in a circle.
 Have the Bar Mitzvah start off with a hula-hoop around their arm.
 When the music starts, they must send the hula-hoop around the circle without letting go of the hands of the person next to them.
 When the music stops, the person who has the hula hoop on them is out.
 Continue starting and stopping music until there is one person left.

 This is a spin-off of musical chairs that can get your guests moving.
 Your guests are going to want to pay attention to their surroundings if they want to be successful in this game.
 Set up one less chair than the number of participating guests in the middle of the dance floor.

 Call out something that the players must find at the venue and bring it back to the chair.
-Some ideas can be something red, a balloon, a fork, etc., and progressively get harder as the amount of players decreases.
+Some ideas can be something red, a balloon, a party hat, etc., and progressively get harder as the amount of players decreases.
 The person left without a chair or item is out.
 Continue playing until there is one player left.